Cold Calling? Here’s Why Your Tonality Matters for Sales Calls

-There’s a cold, hard truth about cold calling few sales reps want to admit: It doesn’t actually matter what you say.
+There’s a harsh truth about cold calling that few sales reps want to admit: It doesn’t matter what you say.
 Sure, you can practice your script until your lips go numb.
-But those first few words out of your mouth are way less important than how you sound.
+But those first few words out of your mouth are way less important than the tone of your voice.

 What am I talking about?

 Take a second and think back to the last time you picked up a call from a stranger.
 You probably made a judgment call about whether you trust them and want to hear out before they even finished their first sentence.